CiviCooP/org.civicoop.autorelationship/README.md

 ### Hooks

+Check [Howto build my own matcher](docs/howto_own_matcher.md) for an instruction on how to build your own matcher.

+Check [nl.sp.geostelsel](https://github.com/SPnl/nl.sp.geostelsel) for an example of an implemented matcher.

 If you want to build your own matcher/target rules you have to implement the following hook

 - **hook_autorelationship_targetinterfaces** this hook has one parameter which is the list of *TargetInterfaces*.
 You should return in the array the instance of your target interface which extends from *CRM_Autorelationshipnl_TargetInterface*